Shopping Cart

 Finger spacing, for the majority of swimmers, spans approximately ⅛ inch (0.32 cm) apart for optimal propulsion.
 While this may seem too technical initially, the more you practice, the easier it will be to feel how your finger spacing affects power and speed.

 Keeping fingers slightly apart will feel more natural and create a spread that will pull in more water, giving you more thrust.
-It is also useful to maintain a relaxed hand and fingers.
+It is also helpful to maintain a relaxed hand and fingers.
 They don’t need to be stiff and rigid on entry, and they naturally will get more rigid at the catch & pull.

 Second, your thumb position and proximity also matter.